-C19 Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? Х
+C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before X high school graduation?

 C20 Common Application Question removed from CDS.
+(Initiated during 2006-2007 cycle)

-Early Decision and Early Action Plans C21 Early Decision
+Early Decision and Early Action Plans

-C2 I Early Decision
+C21 Early Decision

-C21 Yes No

-C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? х

-C21 If "yes," please complete the following:

-C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2014 entering class:

-Number of early decision applications received by your institution Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan:
+CZI 162 INU C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that X asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment?
+C21 If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2015 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: